Bladder infection or vaginal infection?

 |

-Pain during intercourse |
+Pain during sexual intercourse |

 Vaginal inflammation |

-Diagnostics for Bladder Infection
+Diagnostics for bladder infection

-Here, urine examinations are the focus:
+Here, urine tests are the main focus:

-Urine Test Strips: Detection of nitrite, leukocytes, or blood – typical markers of a bacterial urinary tract infection.
+Urine test strips: Detection of nitrite, leukocytes, or blood – typical markers of a bacterial urinary tract infection.

 These procedures clearly show whether the urinary tract is affected.

-Diagnostics for Vaginal Infection
+Diagnostics for vaginal inflammation

 The examination focuses on the vaginal flora:

-Vaginal Swab: Microscopic analysis for fungi, Gardnerella, trichomonads, or inflammatory cells.
+Vaginal swab: Microscopic analysis for fungi, Gardnerella, trichomonads, or inflammatory cells.

-Vaginal pH Test: An elevated pH indicates bacterial vaginosis; a normal pH rather suggests fungal infections.
+Vaginal pH test: An elevated pH indicates bacterial vaginosis; a normal pH rather suggests fungal infections.

-Pathogen Cultures: For precise diagnosis in unclear or recurring symptoms.
+Pathogen cultures: For precise diagnosis in unclear or recurring symptoms.

-Clinical Inspection: Assessment of redness, discharge, and swelling.
+Clinical inspection: Assessment of redness, discharge, and swelling.

 These procedures clearly show whether the vaginal environment is disturbed.
 In cases of symptoms affecting both urination and the intimate area, urine analysis and vaginal swab are performed in parallel.
 This is especially important after antibiotic therapies, during menopause, or with recurring infections.
-If the vaginal mucosa appears irritated, dry, or inflamed, CANNEFF® vaginal suppositories with CBD and hyaluronic acid can support regeneration – as a supplement to causal therapy, not as a replacement.
+If the vaginal mucosa appears irritated, dry, or inflamed, CANNEFF® vaginal suppositories with CBD and hyaluronic acid can support regeneration – as a complement to causal therapy, not as a substitute.

 What role does the microbiome play in both forms of inflammation?

 The microbiome protects the bladder and vagina from infections by keeping harmful germs in check.
 When this balance is disturbed – for example by antibiotics, hormonal fluctuations, stress, or aggressive intimate hygiene – lactobacilli in the vagina and protective bacteria in the urinary tract lose their stability.
 This allows pathogens like E. coli, Gardnerella, or Candida to multiply more easily and trigger both bladder and vaginal infections.
-An intact microflora is therefore crucial for the prevention of both diseases.
+An intact microflora is therefore crucial for the prevention of both conditions.

 |